PranavRudra/CMSC216/ProcessControl.md

     pid_t wait(int *status);

-    // reaps any terminated child process
+    // reaps any single terminated child
     // saves exit status of child process in status (unless NULL is passed in)
     // blocking wait - parent waits until child process terminates before continuing
     // returns -1 on error (i.e. no unreaped children exist) and process ID of reaped child on success